diegojromerolopez/djanban/README.md

 python src/manage.py fetch <trello_username>
 ```

-One good idea is set this action in a cron action and call it each day.
+One good idea is set this action in a cron action and call it each hour or half-hour.

+This process takes several seconds for each board (only three requests are needed per board).

 If you want to call this action, there is a button that allows you to fetch all the board data: